Find Healthcare Schools

 Geographic Diversity

-Optometric Support appeals to people across the globe.
-About 42.9% of those with this major are international students.
+Students from other countries are interested in Optometric Support, too.
+About 44.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • Vietnam